 Start your day at Out of The Woods, 2 Waterman’s Place, Leeds, West Yorkshire, LS1 4GL, before heading to West Leeds Activity Centre, Lenhurst Avenue, Leeds, LS12 2RE.

 Cycle the Tour de France route

 From there you’ll pass through the towns of Pool-in-Wharfedale and Arthington before coming to Otley.
 You’ve earned a rest so stop at Ramblers Tea Rooms, Quench Coffee Shop or Leeds House Cafe.
-Of course, if you you want something stronger, North Bar Social is well worth a visit.
+Of course, if you want something stronger, North Bar Social is well worth a visit.
 Back on your way, head along the River Wharfe along to Ilkley, where you can get a bite to eat at the likes of Bistrot Pierre or The Olive Branch.
-Alternatively, visit Friends of Ham’s new Ilkley home – if you’re jumping on the train back home rather than doing a round journey on the bike, you can afford to indulge in more than a few of their beers and charcuterie boards.
+Alternatively, visit Friends of Ham’s Ilkley home – if you’re jumping on the train back home rather than doing a round journey on the bike, you can afford to indulge in more than a few of their beers and charcuterie boards.